MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRMAutomationScheduledRunbook.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationScheduledRunbook** cmdlet gets one or more azure_2 Automation runbooks and associated schedules.
+The **Get-AzureRmAutomationScheduledRunbook** cmdlet gets one or more Azure Automation runbooks and associated schedules.
 By default, this cmdlet gets all scheduled runbooks.
 Specify the name of a runbook or a schedule or both to see specific runbook schedules.